Hiring Tips for Startups

 - Is a strategic business partner that has a "make it happen" mentality.

 - Can give you hours back in the day, allowing you to focus on broader goals and organizational needs.

 - Drives business forward through influence and engagement and acts as an invaluable “culture warrior”.

 - Makes order out of chaos to simplify life for you and your team members.

 When you're ready to pull the trigger on making an EA / Chief of Staff hire you'll want to think about a few things:

 - Keep the hiring process as tight as possible.
 Great EAs/Chiefs of Staff are in high demand and you are often competing for talent.
 A drawn-out hiring process without direction and discipline may result in ideal candidates slipping through the cracks.
 Part of this includes determining the salary range you can commit to before you start interviewing and being aware of how it compares to your competitors and the overall market.
 Planning ahead will save you time in the search and will show candidates that you are prepared and informed.

 - Be clear on what is needed to achieve success.
 Screening for a skillset is important, but skillset does not determine success.
 During the interview process, make sure to communicate clearly and often what is expected in order for the new hire to grow and succeed in their role and in the organization as a whole.

 - Evaluate connection and communication style.
 Connection and ease of communication are both key to building a trusting partnership, particularly in the EA/Chief of Staff role.

 - Plan for the future.
-Once you’ve hired your EA/Chief of Staff you don’t want to lose them!
+Once you’ve hired your EA/Chief of Staff, you don’t want to lose them!
 Develop a curated onboarding program and communicate set expectations starting from day one.
 This creates accountability for the new hire and yourself.
-Having a roadmap for investing in your new hire's growth and development in the form of ongoing coaching and training also increases retention long-term.
+Having a roadmap for investing in your new hire's growth and development in the form of ongoing coaching and training also increases long-term retention.